BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 In this benchmark suite the OpenCL versions of each application have been designed to strongly mirror the CUDA counterparts, unfortunately this results in fixed tuning parameters such as local workgroup size that is well suited to GPU architectures but is not suited to CPU and other accelerator devices.

 However, since this suite has not been classified according to the dwarf taxonomy and also if the classification were performed during this these, adding more applications would likely need to occur to fully encompass the dwarf taxonomy; the addition of applications is more expensive in SHOC, since it would require implementations for the same application into at least 3 other languages -- which is not a motivating factor for this thesis.
-By focusing on application kernels written exclusively in OpenCL, our enhanced OpenDwarfs bench- mark suite is able to cover a wider range of application patterns.
+By focusing on application kernels written exclusively in OpenCL, our enhanced OpenDwarfs bench-mark suite is able to cover a wider range of application patterns.

+### OpenDwarfs

+As with Rodinia, Feng et. al [@feng2012opencl] introduce the OpenDwarfs (OpenCL and the 13 Dwarfs) as an OpenCL implementation of Berkeley’s 13 computational dwarfs of scientific computing.
+In this work, the absolute execution times were collected over 11 benchmarks.
+In this paper 11 applications were evaluated on 1 CPU, an Intel Xeon E5405, and 3 GPUs, a low power AMD HD5450 with 25W TDP, and 2 high-power GPUs AMD HD5870 and an Nvidia GT520, for scale both high-end GPUs had an energy footprint of 228-238W TDP respectively.
+A larger range of dwarfs are covered by OpenDwarfs than Rodinia; however, one dwarf, MapReduce, is still not represented by any application.
+Additionally, several dwarfs currently have one representative application which may not expose the entire set of characteristics of that dwarf.

+A potential criticism is that no diversity analysis was performed to justify the inclusion of each application -- however since many applications where inherited from the Rodinia code-base these applications have a proven MICA diversity.
+Recently, this work was updated and evaluated on FPGA devices by Krommydas et. al. [@krommydas2016opendwarfs] -- and adds relevancy to the OpenDwarfs benchmark suite.
+Given the focused effort of having all the dwarfs represented, the choice to have one implementation -- and that being OpenCL, and the recent use of the benchmark suite for a new accelerator architecture all result in it being the selected benchmark suite to perform the extension.
+These efforts are discussed in Chapter 3.